 Recipient of a 2006 Alumna Award from the Pennsylvania State University College of Arts and Architecture, she has served on the Board of Directors of the American Musicological Society, both as Vice President and as Director-at-Large.
 While chair of the AMS Committee on Women and Gender she was the primary fund-raiser for the new AMS Endowed Lecture on Women and Gender, and was the mastermind behind the AMS Name Quilt.
 She is founder of the AMS Feminist Quilting Quartet and is currently AMS liaison to the Gateways Music Festival.

 In 2009 she joined the editorial board of Grove Music, and from 2010 to 2012 served on the Governing Board of US-RILM.
 She is currently on the advisory board of the Josquin Research Project and the advisory board of the Alamire Facsimile Project; she previously served on the boards of the Journal of the American Musicological Society, Pegasus Early Music, and Houston Early Music, among others.
-In 1998 she organized the interdisciplinary conference “Constructing Hildegard: Reception and Identity 1098–1998,” and in 2012–2013 organized the Humanities Project “The World of Susan B. Anthony.”
+In 1998 she organized the interdisciplinary conference “Constructing Hildegard: Reception and Identity 1098–1998,” and in 2012–2013 created the Humanities Project “The World of Susan B. Anthony.”
 An earlier Humanities Project, in 2006–2007, was the panel/lecture/concert/workshop series “Women and Music: Looking Back, Looking Forward.”

 She was Director of the Susan B. Anthony Institute for Gender and Women’s Studies from 2007 to 2014, and also served as Susan B. Anthony Professor of Gender and Women’s Studies.
 As Director of the Institute, her many innovations included the annual Two Icons Lecture exploring the intersection of race and gender, the annual Rainbow Lecture to examine LGBTQI issues from a scholarly perspective, the annual International Women’s Day Field Trip, and the “Failure is Impossible” mentoring series for undergraduates, graduate students, and faculty members at different stages of their careers.